 In this mode the maximum and minimum measurements taken since the last time the function was cleared appears on the display.
 The minimum appears on the left and the maximum appears on the right.
-The resolution of the displayed values may be changed using the Resolution mode (see Section 7.7).
+The resolution of the displayed values match the current setting of the thermometer as set in the Resolution mode (see Section 7.8).
 Pressing the CLR button at anytime while in this mode clears the minimum and maximum values setting them to the last measurement.
-Both the minimum and maximum are reset to $0^{\circ}C$ (32°F) when the instrument is powered up.
+Both the minimum and maximum are reset to $0^{\circ}C$ ($32^{\circ}F$) when the instrument is powered up.